Travers Nepal

 Breakfast, Lunch, & Dinner

 Further climbing down to end the time at Everest Base camp.
 We enjoy the Last hurrah in the Everest Region.
+While going down so many memories will come back and you will enjoy a day.
+It will takes 7 hours approx. to reach in Phakding cross through Sherpa Villages, downhills, suspension bridges and waterfalls.

 Max. altitude